 Instead of directly displaying the totalizer on the main display, you can directly display the input signal (rate).
-Both totalizers can still be viewed on the recall display using the view mode by pressing the recall display totalizer 1 and the recall button for totalizer 2.
+Both totalizers can still be viewed on the recall display using the view mode by pressing the from button for totalizer 1 and the solution for totalizer 2.